Concertina: Anglo concertina

 The Anglo or Anglo-German concertina is, historically, a hybrid between the English and German concertinas.
 The button layouts are generally the same as the original 20-button German concertinas designed by Uhlig in 1834, and in a bisonoric system.
 Within a few years of its invention, the German concertina was a popular import in England, Ireland, and North America, due to its ease of use and relatively low price.
 English manufacturers responded to this popularity by offering their own versions using traditional English methods: concertina reeds instead of long-plate reeds, independent pivots for each button, and hexagon-shaped ends, resulting in the modern Anglo concertina.

 Franglo

 The "Franglo" system concertina was developed by the luthiers C & R Dipper, in cooperation with Emmanuel Pariselle, known for his expertise as a professional player of the two-and-a-half row diatonic melodeon.
-The system has the construction and reed-work of a concertina, with the buttons at the sides, but layout of the buttons is that of a melodeon.
+The system has the construction and reed-work of a concertina with the buttons at the sides, but the layout of the buttons is that of a melodeon.
 The name Franglo blends the words French and Anglo.